 As an establishment owner/blogger/affiliate marketer, you absolutely should do some sort of videos advertising your website and/or use the the ads you can run on that network to funnel people to your site.

-I have created many YouTube videos in the past and have seen great traffic/rankings from it.
+I have created many YouTube videos (case study) in the past and have seen great traffic/rankings from it.
 With the exception of the ads, you can really make videos easily these days and get free traffic, so you’re looking at a cost efficient alternative right there.

 7) Good old SEO!